jonavila/data-vis-fun/README.md

 - [ ] Decrease bundle size.
 Some time should be spent optimize the build output.
 - [ ] Don't store the entire JSON data on the client-side.
 Store the data on a server and create the appropriate query APIs to consume data.
+- [ ] Profile the app with React Dev Tools to find components that may benefit from memoization.
+- [ ] Add additional state management to the app.
+Would facilitate `undo` scenarios for queries.